Snatch Long Pull

 The snatch long pull can be performed early in a training session as a technique primer, or as a training exercise.
 It can also be performed at the end of a training session as accessory work.
 Use 3-5 reps per set generally, although the snatch long pull can also be done for heavy singles and doubles.

 The snatch long pull can be performed as muscle snatch by allowing the bar to contact the body at the hips as it does in the snatch.
 The snatch long pull can also be performed from the hang or from blocks.
-Straps can be used if desired, but doing the lift without straps will help with grip strength and help the lifter practice the transition from the hook grip to a hookless grip if that lifter releases the hook grip in the snatch.
-They can also be done without straps or a hook grip to help grip strength.
+Straps or the hook grip can be used if desired, but doing the lift without the hok grip straps will help with grip strength.
+Using the hook grip can help the lifter practice the transition from the hook grip to a hookless grip if that lifter releases the hook grip overhead in the snatch.

 |Be the first to comment!|